On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: The Exact Subgraph Hierarchy

-Next we consider an example in order to get a feeling for the ESH and how good the bounds on $\alpha(G)$ obtained with it are.
+Next, we consider an example in order to get a feeling for the ESH and how good the bounds on $\alpha(G)$ obtained with it are.

-\begin{example} We consider $\zESCHG{k}$ for $k \leqslant 8$ for a Paley graph, a Hamming graph~\cite{DIMACS1992} and a random graph $G_{60,0.25}$ from the Erd\H{o}s-R\'enyi model in \autoref{Tab:CalculateESHForThreeGraphs}.
+\begin{example} We consider $\zESCHG{k}$ for $k \leqslant 8$ for a Paley graph, a Hamming graph~\cite{DIMACS1992} and a random graph $G_{60,0.25}$ from the Erd\H{o}s-R\'enyi model in Table~\ref{tab:CalculateESHForThreeGraphs}.
 It is possible to compute $\zESCHG{2}$.
-For $k \geqslant 3$ we use relaxations (i.e.\ include the ESC only for some subgraphs of order $k$) to get an upper bound on $\zESCHG{k}$ or deduce the value.
+For $k \geqslant 3$ we use relaxations (i.e.\ we compute $\zESCJ$ by including the ESCs only for a subset $J$ of the set of all subgraphs of order $k$ and determine the sets $J$ as it is described in more detail in Section~\ref{sec:computations}) to get an upper bound on $\zESCHG{k}$ or deduce the value.